 We spoke to the founder of the UK’s top OKR consultancy Roger Longden, a seasoned OKR coach with experience helping companies implement OKRs and speaking internationally on performance culture.
 Longden learned from Brett Knowles, who is a leading expert globally on putting strategy into practice.
 We've broken down the takeaways from our conversation with Longden into following six steps.

 Define your long-term business priorities

 “Ideally you should have a three year forward-looking business plan,” Longden advises.
-This long-term vision will provide the basis for recognising your business priorities for the next 12-month period.
+This long-term vision will provide the basis for recognizing your business priorities for the next 12-month period.
 Three or four business priorities over a 12-month period is a good figure to go for.

 Translate business priorities into annual OKRs

 Once you’ve highlighted your business priorities you can convert them into separate OKRs, such as revenue OKRs or organizational OKRs.
 “I usually call these the ‘strategic’ OKRs,” Longden notes.

 Now you’ll need to downsize your annual OKRs into quarterly OKRs to work out what your agenda for the next 90 days will be.
 Longden refers to these as ‘tactical’ OKRs, and notes that while you could, of course, go for a shorter or longer OKR cycle (such as tertiary OKR cycles) most companies tend to go for a quarterly timeframe.
 Quarterly cycles are easily divisible into a working period of 10 weeks where each week represents 10% of a goal, plus a 2 week grace period to get up and running.